lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/capstone-projects/banking/README.md

 - Evaluate whether a higher number of inquiries is associated with higher risk.
 - Assess whether credit history signals—new loans in last six months, defaults in last six months, credit history length, etc.—significantly influence default probability.
 - Build a logistic regression model, generate test predictions, and validate with a confusion matrix.

-## Dashboarding

-- Develop a Tableau dashboard to enable interactive exploration and understanding of data patterns.
-- Demonstrate key variables, their relationships, and the drivers of default risk within the dashboard.

 ---